ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 This guide refers to User Actions simply as Actions.
 In the first section you'll learn about all the parts of an Action and their sequences of events.
 In the second section you'll learn ways to create and apply different types of Actions.

 ## Definitions
 Below are the terms you'll encounter when working with Actions.
-They are listed in order of understanding, not alphabetically.
+They are listed in order of increasing understanding, not alphabetically.

 - Action — Can be created on FusionAuth at **Settings**—**User Actions**.
 An Action is a state or event that can be applied to User.
 It is reusable for many Users in many Applications.
 Actually applying Action to a specific User is called an Action instance.
 This is similar to programming, where you have classes (Actions) and objects (Action instances).